 - 1/4 cup grated parmesan cheese

-Adjust an oven rack to the lower-middle position, place a baking stone on the rack, and heat the oven to 500ºF.
+- Adjust an oven rack to the lower-middle position, place a baking stone on the rack, and heat the oven to 500ºF.
 Let the baking stone heat for at least 30 minutes (but no longer than 1 hour).
-If you don't have a baking stone (I don't), you can heat a cookie sheet in the oven instead.
+If you don't have a baking stone, you can heat an inverted cookie sheet in the oven instead.
 If you don't have a round one, than make your pizza rectangular instead.

-Remove the pizza from the oven by sliding the parchment paper back onto the baking sheet.
+- Remove the pizza from the oven by sliding the parchment paper back onto the baking sheet.
 Discard the parchment paper and slide the pizza onto a cutting board.
 Slice the pizza into 8 slices and serve hot.
+Cook the other pizza while the first one cools.